-Be Scholarly: Use proper language, grammar, and spelling.
+Be Scholarly: Use Proper language, grammar and spelling.
 Be explanatory and justify your opinions.
-Credit the ideas of others through citing and linking to scholarly resources.
+Credit the ideas of others through citing and linking to scholarly resources

-Be Respectful: Respect the privacy and the privacy and opinions of others.
-Communicate base disagreements on scholarly ideas or research evidence.
+Be Respectful: Respect privacy, diversity and opinions of others.
+Communicate base disagreements on scholarly ideas or research evidence

 Be professional: Represent yourself well at all times.
-Be truthful, accurate, and run a final spell check; limit the use of slang.
+Be truthful, accurate and run a final spell check Limit the use of slang

-Be Polite: Address others by name or title, be mindful of your tone.
+Be Polite: Address others by name or title, be mindful of your tone